Kevin Stewart (Australian politician)

-Kevin James Stewart AO (20 September 1928 – 22 August 2006), a former Australian politician, was a member of the New South Wales Legislative Assembly representing Canterbury between 1962 and 1985 for the Labor Party.
+Kevin James Stewart AO (20 September 1928 – 22 August 2006), an Australian former politician, was a member of the New South Wales Legislative Assembly representing Canterbury between 1962 and 1985 for the Labor Party.
 During his period in office, Stewart held a range of ministerial portfolios, including as Minister for Health and Local Government.

 His brother, Frank Stewart, was a member of the Australian House of Representatives representing Lang and later Grayndler between 1953 and 1979, also for Labor.

 Early career and background

 Kevin Stewart was born in Belmore, New South Wales.
 His father, Patrick Francis Stewart was a public servant.
 Both Kevin and Frank Stewart were educated at Christian Brothers' High School, Lewisham and De La Salle College, Marrickville.

 A member of the ALP from the early age of 17, Kevin was employed by the New South Wales Government Railways from 1944 till his election to parliament.
 He was an official in the Australasian Transport Officers' Association.